 This order can be issued by your request, your guardian’s request, the request of a police officer, or the state attorney or judge.

-How Do You Apply for a Protective Order?
+How Do You File a Protective Order in Texas?

 There are multiple avenues for applying for a protective order.
 You can do it through the district attorney, county attorney, a private attorney, or a legal aid service program.
 There is no certain length of time required for you to have lived in the county where you’re filing, but you must file in the county where you or the offender lives.